 Instagram is cool way to connect with your socially engaged consumers.
 There are 130 million active users on Instagram every month, and every day 1 billion photos are liked.
-Use the app right, and you could have an instant viral marketing success.
+Use Instagram for business purposes in the right way, and you could have an instant viral marketing success.
 Use it wrong, and your efforts on this young site could be a big empty fail.

 Do you use Instagram to tell a visual story about your brand, instantly engage with your followers wherever they are, and even get very real user-generated content through photo contests on the app?